top of page

 Dec 17, 20254 min read

-The Hungry Poet: My Life in Food — Eating Hake with Herman Melville
+The Hungry Poet: My Life in Food — Pan-Frying Hake with Herman Melville

 Subscribe to Andrew's weekly newsletter here for all his latest writing.
 A painting of a Hake.
 "It was the whiteness of the whale that above all things appalled me," reflects Ishmael in Moby Dick.
 While Ishmael was referring to the sublime – in the Romantic sense – and terrifying enormity of Moby Dick, for me there is nothing quite like the soft, flaky whiteness of a perfectly pan-fried piece of fish – it is among the most brilliant versions of the colour white we can hope